nirin/msbuild-sdks/Sources/MSBuild.NET.DefaultItems/ReadMe.md

 </Project>
 ```

-That's it.
+That's it!
 You do not need to specify the .NET or UWP or Tizen framework packages as they'll be automatically included.
-After that, you can use the `Restore`, `Build`, `Pack` targets to restore packages, build the project and create NuGet packages.
-E.g.: `msbuild -t:Pack ...`
+After that, you can use the `Restore`, `Build`, `Pack` targets to restore packages, build the project and create NuGet packages: e.g., `msbuild -t:Pack ...`.

 #### Important to Note

-- This SDK is an Extension/Support SDK that should be in conjunction with other .NET SDKs.
-Be sure to disable their automatic Default items.
+- This is an Extension/Support SDK that should be in conjunction with other .NET SDKs.
+  So, when using it, be sure to disable their automatic Default items if present and enabled.